rastinder/ai-gmail-job-manager/README.md

-# Gmail Job Email Processor
+# AI Gmail Job Manager

 An intelligent email processor that uses AI to automatically manage your job-related emails in Gmail.
 The system analyzes incoming emails to identify job opportunities, interview requests, and rejections, then takes appropriate actions like labeling important emails or removing rejections.